How to Play Crazy Pineapple Poker online

 Online Texas Hold’em Poker ♠ Online Omaha Poker

-Crazy Pineapple Poker Rules
+Crazy Pineapple Rules

 1. The player is initially dealt one extra hole card, and

-2. You must discard one of your hole cards after the flop in Crazy Pineapple Poker and before the flop in Pineapple Poker or Pineapple Hold’em
+2. You must discard one of your hole cards after the flop in Crazy Pineapple and before the flop in Pineapple Poker or Pineapple Hold’em

 Betting